 In Peru, the drink of choice is undoubtedly the Pisco Sour.
 Pisco is a grape brandy that tends to take on a yellow to amber color.
 When combined with lime (or lemon) juice, egg whites, bitters, syrup and ice – Voila! – a Pisco Sour is born.
 It’s a sweeter drink that goes down easy and is a delightful choice on a nice, summer day.
 We offer tours through the Pisco vineyards, that allow you to taste the brandy around the area.
 It’s quite different in its solo form, so be prepared for a complete new flavor.

 Finally, let’s visit Costa Rica, a world famous coffee producer.
 These premium beans are renowned for their distinctive flavor and strong caffeine attributes.
 It’s been the number one cash crop export for decades.

 Costa Rica’s history as a leading coffee exporter dates back to the nineteenth century, showing just how important this crop has been and continues to be economically.
 We offer unique tours to these plantations where you can walk the grounds and learn all about how coffee is made from the family that farms it.
 Take some java to enjoy back home or share with friends as you recount your Costa Rican adventure.

 Enjoy a Caipirinha upon your arrival to Rio de Janeiro while sundown starts or learn everything about the Malbec wine making process in Mendoza, Argentina during your Argentina tour wine with Class Adventure Travel.
 Of course we did also include one very interesting non-alcoholic drink, Costa Rica’s coffee.
+You won’t find better in the whole of South America.
 Stay at a luxurious coffee farm and learn eveything you should know about coffee and the coffee making process.